Removable Online Knapsack and Advice: Introduction

 \subsection{Knapsack and Removability}

 A knapsack instance presents the online algorithm with a sequence of items of different sizes.
 Upon the arrival of each item, the algorithm has to decide whether to pack it into a knapsack or discard it.
-The goal is to fill the knapsack as well as possible without ever exceeding the knapsack's given capacity.
-This problem is sometimes also referred to as the \emph{proportional} or \emph{simple} knapsack problem, as opposed to the general knapsack problem, in which every item has not only a size but also a value.\footnote{It is also quite common for the proportional and general knapsack problem to be called unweighted and weighted, respectively.
+The goal is to fill the knapsack as much as possible without ever exceeding the knapsack's given capacity.
+This problem is sometimes also referred to as the \emph{proportional} or \emph{simple} knapsack problem, as opposed to the \emph{general} knapsack problem, in which every item has not only a size but also a value.\footnote{It is also quite common for the proportional and general knapsack problem to be called unweighted and weighted, respectively.
 The notion \emph{weight} is ambiguous, however, as some authors~\cite{BKKR2014} use it for what is called size here, while others~\cite{IZ2010} use it for what is called the value here or profit elsewhere.
-For the sake of clarity, we avoid the term weight altogether.} In the generalized problem, the goal is to maximize the total value of all packed items.
-Without further specification, we always refer to the proportional case.
+For the sake of clarity, we are well advised to avoid the term weight altogether.} In the generalized version, the goal is to maximize the total value of all packed items.
+With no further specification given, we are always referring to the proportional case.

-A variant of the knapsack problem has been proposed by Iwama and Taketomi~\cite{IT2002} under the name of \emph{removable} knapsack, we write it \RemKnap.
+A variant of the knapsack problem has been proposed by Iwama and Taketomi~\cite{IT2002} under the name of \emph{removable} knapsack.
 In this model, we can discard an item not only when it is first presented to us; we may also remove a packed item from the knapsack at any point.
 This is possible only once for each item, however; once removed, an item cannot be repacked.
 As for the classical problem without removability, the capacity of the knapsack may not be exceeded at any point in time.
-Recently, a similar relaxed online setting has been introduced, where decisions are taken only when constraints make it inevitable~\cite{Rossmanith2018}.
+Recently, Rossmanith has introduced a similar relaxed online setting for graph problems where decisions are taken only when constraints make it inevitable~\cite{Rossmanith2018}.